Skip to main content

 Reflection

-You now possess a clearer understanding of the legal landscape that surrounds your information in a professional setting.
+You now possess a clearer understanding of the legal landscape that surrounds your personal health information in a professional setting.
 This knowledge is a clinical tool, much like a diagnostic test.
 It provides data and defines parameters.
 The legal framework establishes what can be asked of you, but it does not dictate what you must share.

 Your hormonal health is an intimate chronicle of your life’s journey ∞ it reflects your stress, your sleep, your nutrition, and your resilience.
 The decision to share that story, even in a de-identified capacity, remains profoundly personal.
 The ultimate authority on your health journey is you.